JLRawson/ai-prompt-framework/README.md

 # To Do
-1. Identify Related Code Files Pormpt (prompt)
+1. Acceptance Criteria with related Context Prompt (prompt)

-2. Acceptance Criteria with related Context Prompt (prompt)
+Note: good_acceptance_criteria.txt is from this [Atlassian article](https://www.atlassian.com/work-management/project-management/acceptance-criteria)